| http://hotzone.yahoo.com/b/hotzone/blogs9118 Chuck Searcy

 apart.
 I don't think Iraq ever felt strong nationalism the same

+way the Vietnamese have always felt.
 As far as the similarities, in both cases U.S. policy makers

 and the U.S. government has shown an abysmal ignorance of the